BlazeIsClone/brand-strategy-framework/strategy/positioning.md

 # Positioning

-Positioning is about finding the `GAP` in the market.
-Effective brand positioning can extent to which a brand is perceived as favourable, different, and credible in consumers' minds.
+Positioning is a process to identify what boldly differentiates a brand in the mind of a customer.
+Customers are overwhelmed with choices.
+Positioning has the potential to create new openings in an oversaturated, continually changing marketplace.
+Effective brand positioning can extent to which a brand is perceived as favourable, different, and credible in consumers minds.
+Simply put it's about identifing the `GAP` in the market.

 #### 01. Positioning Strategy